Get cover to suit your budget and lifestyle.

 Keep the following tips in mind to make sure your health insurance provides the in-hospital coverage you need.

 - Check your policy statement.
-The product disclosure statement (PDS) from your health insurer contains a large amount of information about the features and exclusions of your policy.
+The product disclosure statement (PDS) from your health fund contains a large amount of information about the features and exclusions of your policy.
 Read the fine print closely and make sure you’re aware of any exclusions and restrictions that apply.

 - Review cover regularly.
 Just as your life and your circumstances continue to change, so do your health insurance cover needs.
 What was adequate cover for you as a single 25-year-old may fall well short of offering the protection you need when you’re 30 years old, married and with a baby on the way.
 That’s why you should regularly review your policy and the cover it provides to make sure you have the right protection in place.

 - Ask questions.
 Are you confused by the terms and conditions of your policy?
 Are you unsure about the level of cover you have in place?
-If so, never hesitate to ask your insurer for clarification about your policy.
+If so, never hesitate to ask your fund for clarification about your policy.

 - Speak to your doctor.
 If you don’t know which health services and procedures you might need cover for, ask your doctor.
 He or she will be able to tell you everything you need to know to get the cover you need.